 DTC STC TC Task Reference no yes no Stop all test sessions.
 Student tests are not submitted for scoring until the session is in Stop status.
-Section 5.1.3 no yes yes Notify the Technology Coordinator that all testing is complete and have him or her purge the cached test content.
-PearsonAccess ^{next} Online User Guide
+Section 5.1.3 no yes yes Notify the Technology Coordinator that all testing is complete.
+PearsonAccess ^{next} Online Support